Delphinoid/futurism-setup/README.md

 Now we should install MongoDB and Redis.
 Just type in the following to install MongoDB:
 ```
-sudo apt-get install redis-server
+sudo apt-get install mongodb
 ```
 Downloading and building Redis yourself instead of using apt-get install is actually a lot easier.
 I'm using Redis v2.8.9 (a very old version), which seems to be the version Jiggmin used.
-You can download it here:
+You can use the version provided in this repository, or download it here:
 ```
 http://download.redis.io/releases/
 ```